RightToAskOrg/righttoask-app/README.md

 [http://localhost:8099](
 http://localhost:8099) via your web browser.
 You should see a web page headed "Right To Ask API" and some html links.

+If you want to run the server remotely, make a json file called server.config in the Resources folder, with the following syntax:
+{"remoteServerUse":"true",
+ "url":"your-server-url-goes-here"}

+Set its build type to "embedded resource".
+If you want to use the local server again, simply set "remote server use" to "false".

-We'll need 2 things from the Right To Ask server:
+We'll need 2 files from the Right To Ask server:
+- MPs.json
-- MPs.json,
+- PublicServerKey
-- The server's public (signature verification) key.

 With the RightToAsk server running, you can get the MPs.json file from [http://localhost:8099/MPs.json](http://localhost:8099/MPs.json).
 (Or yourremoteUrl/MPs.json if you're running the server remotely.)
 Add it to the righttoask-app project's "Resources" folder (righttoask-app/RightToAskClient/RightToAskClient/RightToAskClient/Resources).
 In your IDE, under properties for that file, set the build action to be "Embedded Resource".